 On Oct.
-16, 1887, Rebecca married William E. Hupp (1867-1934), the son of James and Catherine (Hershberger) Hupp, and a native of New Salem, Fairfield County.
+16, 1887, when she was 17 years of age, Rebecca married 20-year-old William E. Hupp (1867-1934), the son of James and Catherine (Hershberger) Hupp, and a native of New Salem, Fairfield County.

 By 1920, the family had moved into Toledo and living on Mason Street.
 That year, and for at least the next decade, William was employed as a foreman with a construction company.

 On Sunday, September 6 ... the Bateson and Hupp families gathered at the home of Mr. and Mrs. Fred Bateson at Buckeye Lake....
 After the dinner hour a boat was chartered and all enjoyed a boat ride to Buckeye Lake Park.
 At a late hour all departed to their homes saying they had enjoyed the day.

 Toward the end of his life, William worked for Toledo's Air-Way Company, a sweeper manufacturer.

 The widowed Rebecca and daughter Louise were in Toledo in the summer of 1937.
 In February 1938, they moved into the home of Rebecca's sister Kate Hite in Thurston, OH.
 Then in March 1939, the pair moved to Lancaster.
 Their address in the mid-1940s was 327 East Wheeling Street.

 Rebecca appears to have been a member of the Fifth Avenue Church of Christ.
 She hosted meetings of its Women's Missionary Society in her home.